NishargShah/eslint-config-airbnb-extended/packages/eslint-config-airbnb-extended/README.md

 ### Steps

-First, you need to decide whether you want to use the Legacy config or the Extended config.
+First, you need to decide whether you want to use the `legacy` config or the `extended` config.
 If you're not sure about the difference between the two, you can refer to the [Extended vs Legacy Config](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#difference-between-extended-vs-legacy-config) for a brief explanation.
 For more information specifically about the Legacy config, check out the [Legacy Config](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#legacy-config).
 If you decide to use the Extended config, you can proceed with the steps below.
 Otherwise, feel free to switch to the Legacy config if that better fits your requirements.

 You can choose whether to **install** or **not install** based on your needs.